DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Navigation/DropDown/Descriptions/Navigation-DropDown-Overview.md

 The [HeaderText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDropDown.HeaderText), [BodyText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDropDown.BodyText), and [FooterText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDropDown.FooterText) properties specify text displayed in the DropDown elements.

 To show or close the DropDown in code, implement two-way binding for the [IsOpen](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDropDown.IsOpen) property.
-Users can click outside the DropDown’s boundaries, or press Escape to close the component from the UI.
+Users can click outside the DropDown's boundaries, or press Escape to close the component from the UI.